Project-READ-Literacy-Network/prln-website/content/programs-and-services/directory-of-programs/literacy-and-upgrading/content.md

 </summary>

 #### What:
-- We will help you upgrade your reading, writing, math and computer skills needed for work, home, retraining or further education
-- Employment-focused learning
-- Pre-GED upgrading
+We offer offer a free upgrading program for adults living in the Region of Waterloo.
+The program is in a small group or class setting, by distance learning, or in a combination of both to suit your timetable.
+The learning plan is customized for your learning goals.
+Upgrading is provided in reading, writing, math or computer skills to prepare for GED, work, or college.
 #### Who:
-We offer a free learning program for adults living in the Region of Waterloo.
-The program is in a small group or class setting, by distance learning, or in a combination of both to suit your timetable.
-The learning plan is customized for your individual needs.
+Adults
 #### When:
-Monday ‒ Thursday: morning, afternoon or evening sessions available
+Monday ‒ Thursday in the morning or afternoon.
+Call to inquire about evening classes.
 #### Where:
-##### Day Sessions:
-Cambridge—60 McDonald Avenue
+**Cambridge**—60 McDonald Avenue

-Waterloo—151 Weber Street South
+**Waterloo**—151 Weber Street South
 (South of Union Street)

-##### Evening Sessions:
-Please contact ESU at (519) 885-4356 ext.
-5223 for more information

-\* Transportation subsidy is possible
+Transportation subsidy is possible
 #### Ask For:
 Cambridge—(519) 740-3800

 Kitchener and Waterloo—(519) 885-4356 ext.
 5223

-Contact ESU using the online Contact Form (https://schools.wrdsb.ca/esu/)
+Contact ESU using the online [Contact Form](https://schools.wrdsb.ca/esu/)
 </details>

 * * * * *